 DON’T LOOK FOR SHORTCUTS.
 Shortcuts inevitably make things worse or at the very least make Homoeopathy look simplistic and ineffective.

-David, when you know the cause of your complaint, the case is pretty much over.
+David, when you know the cause of your complaint, the case is pretty much solved.
 For example, Maria, who often presents here, had a house-guest once who spent the night.
-Her face broke out and became numb after applying a new make-up she had just bought.
+Her face broke out and became numb after applying a new make-up she had just bought, some sort of face powder.
 This case is in the ezine too:

-Maria knew exactly what to do.
-Did she take a 2 hour constitutional case?
-No, she made a 6C remedy out of the make-up and the rash and numbness went away instantly.
-Now, I’m sure you think Maria was LAZY because she didn’t take a “proper” case!
-No, Maria was smart and did exactly the right thing and her guest was probably really impressed with homeopathy after that scary incident.
+Maria knew just what to do.
+She made a 6C remedy out of the make-up and the rash and numbness went away instantly!
+Now, I’m sure you think Maria was LAZY because she didn’t take a “proper” constitutional case!
+No, Maria was smart and did exactly the right thing and her guest was probably really impressed with homeopathy after that very scary incident.

 Every case is not a constitutional case.
 In fact, Kent was quite clear on that.
 See what he had to say about it below:

 “The Examination of the Patient” from Kent‘s Lectures on Homeopathic Philosophy

 When an individual is suffering from a dangerous crisis, a serious accident or emotional trauma, or a virulent acute miasm [an infection like the flu], the treatment of choice is the acute remedy or acute inter-current. …